kwoodhouse93/trail-factory/README.md

 This is an internal tool to make it easier to add routes to Trail Tracker - see [kwoodhouse93/trail-progress](https://github.com/kwoodhouse93/trail-progress) for more on the project.

+## Running

+Simply `npm run dev` to run locally.

+You can try building with next too but there's not much point.

+For Mapbox image generation, `MAPBOX_ACCESS_TOKEN` must be in the environment.

 ## Files
 This project is intended to be run locally, for interacting with files on your local filesystem.